Reading Gram Stained Smears From Cultures (Online CE Course)

 • Select the correct choice for reporting.

-• When performing a Gram stain from culture media, which of the following must ALWAYS be reported for the organism?
-(Choose all that apply.)
+• When performing a Gram stain from culture media, which of the following must always be reported for the organism?

-• The type of culture medium used to recover an organism does NOT have an effect on cellular arrangement.
+• True or False: The type of culture medium used to recover an organism does not have an effect on cellular arrangement.

-• This organism is recovered from the sputum of a patient with hospital acquired pneumonia (HAP).
-Which of the options below would be used to describe t...
+• This organism was recovered from the sputum of a patient with hospital-acquired pneumonia (HAP).
+Which of the options below would be used to describe ...

 • This organism is recovered from the cerebrospinal fluid (CSF) of a child who attends daycare, following a severe ear infection.
 Which of the options b...

 • This organism is recovered from a wound culture.
-Which of the options below would be used to describe the Gram stained smear?
-(Choose all that apply.)
+Which one of the options below would be used to describe the Gram-stained smear?

 • References